CarolinaAbelho/ibm-spacex-capstone/README.md

 ## Results

-The models achieved strong predictive performance for Falcon 9 landing outcomes, with Logistic Regression and KNN producing the highest accuracies.
+The classification models achieved high accuracy on the Falcon 9 test dataset, with Logistic Regression and KNN producing the best overall results.

 ## Author